Maximilian-Noethe/m413_ap23a_FNAP/README.md

 Hello, I'm Karol.
 For the major part of this project, I worked on the realization document, the game, and the 3D models.
 I proposed creating a horror game inspired by Fortnite and FNAF (Five Nights at Freddy's).
 I wanted our team to stand out from the others and take on a challenging task, but we also had to know that we could succeed in completing it.

 ### Maximilian
+Hey guys, I'm Maximilian and with my mate Gabriel I am responsible to edit our Github and do the documentation part for our project.
+The documentation part is split into two parts and the editing of our Github repository has a general importance.
+With my other half, being Gabriel which does his job very good, I'm going to keep the repository updated, make new changes and keep the documentation cear.

 ## Dive into the Repository
 Feel free to explore the entire repository to get a closer look at our codebase, assets, and design choices.
 We hope you enjoy the journey through the various components of "Five Nights At Peelys."